MongoDB vs DynamoDB for Solo Developers

 DynamoDB is Amazon's fully managed NoSQL database.
 It stores key-value pairs and documents, delivering single-digit millisecond performance at virtually any scale.
 AWS built it to handle their own shopping cart system, and it runs some of the highest-traffic services in the world.

 The fully managed aspect is real.
 No servers to provision, no patches, no backups to configure.
 AWS handles everything.
-The free tier provides 25 GB of storage and enough capacity for about 200 million read/write requests per month, which is generous.
+The always-free tier provides 25 GB of storage plus 25 write capacity units and 25 read capacity units per month, which AWS notes can absorb roughly 200 million requests for small items, and that allowance never expires.
+One catch worth knowing upfront, that free capacity applies to provisioned-capacity mode only.
+On-demand tables are billed per request from the very first read or write.

 But DynamoDB requires a fundamentally different approach to data modeling.
 You must know your access patterns before you design your tables.
 You cannot run arbitrary queries.
 You design partition keys and sort keys based on how your application reads and writes data.
 Getting this wrong means poor performance or expensive table scans.